• Art magazine

 At Ars Mundi you will find artistic garden decorations made from materials such as wood, stone and metal – experts are available to you via email or telephone hotline.

-With their help, you will be able to select the right materials and to develop a suitable protection strategy for your sculptures.
+With their help, you will be able to select the right materials and develop a suitable protection strategy for your sculptures.

 Affiliate Links Disclaimer : The links marked with a symbol are so-called affiliate links.
 As a general rule and without exception, we only recommend or link to products that we use (or would use) ourselves and all opinions expressed here are our own.
 Our product reviews and recommendations are independent and based on research, expert opinions and/or product testing.
 When you visit affiliate links in our content, we may receive commissions for your purchases (at no extra cost to you), but we never receive any compensation or remuneration for the content of our recommendations.
 This is how we finance the editorial work and the magazine articles we provide to you free of charge (details in our Editorial Standards ).
 Read the full Privacy policy .